timmyomahony/craft-remote-sync/README.md

 This makes it much easier to move your site from local development to staging and onto production and avoids the need to regularly SSH into servers to perform database dumps and restores.

-To achieve this, the plugin uses a remote "single source of truth" (currently a S3 bucket) to push and pull database and asset/volumes files from.
+To achieve this, the plugin uses a remote "single source of truth" to push and pull database and asset/volumes files from.

 ![Craft Remote Sync Overview](./resources/img/overview.png)